I remember saying to my Teacher “I don’t know what to do with my life,” and him replying, “Neither do I. Isn’t it wonderful!”

 They are free of the burden of overwhelming choice.

 Lack of choice keeps life simple.
 It’s easier to find contentment when your options are limited and you don’t have so many decisions to make.

 I go into this topic a lot in my book Awaken The Happy You.

 Choice Is A Double-Edged Sword

-On one hand, having the opportunity to study, travel, live abroad and enjoy financial security and a comfortable lifestyle is a massive privilege.
-I am certainly not complaining.
+On one hand, having the opportunity to study, travel, live abroad, enjoy financial security and have a comfortable lifestyle is a massive privilege.
+I’m certainly not complaining.

 Also, having unlimited choices opens up the possibility of making ‘wrong’ decisions, missing out on opportunities or screwing your life up altogether.

 In short, choice can be a burden as well as an opportunity.
-Trying to get your life ‘right’ can be really stressful stress.
+Trying to get your life right can be really stressful.